 Reagent grade chemicals shall be used in all tests.
 Unless otherwise indicated, it is intended that all reagents conform to the specifications of the Committee on Analytical Reagents of the American Chemical Society where such specifications are available.
 Other grades may be used, provided it is first ascertained that the reagent is of sufficiently high purity to permit its use without lessening the accuracy of the determination.

-4.3.2 Reference DME standard
+4.3.2 Reference DME Standard

 Analytical grade DME reference standard commercially available and may be used to establish quantitative determination of DME content in DME-LPG blended fuel.